River Echoes LIVE : 17 October 2021

 at BATHURST BASIN and the NEW AVON CUT

-At 4pm this subaquatic soundscape morphs into a live site specific performance inspired by listening to the underground resonant spaces of the river Frome, flowing under the city.
-The hidden soundscape of Bristol’s waters are translated into a multi-layered, spatialised composition, featuring Bristol musicians Pete Judge, Liz Purnell and James Gow joined by Sam Underwood and Beck Baker of ORE and Sophie Cooper, propelled by horn blowing rowers, Shirley Pegna, Claire Teasdale, Katherine Sydney, and Kamina Walton, with gonging paddlers, Ruth Essex, Vicki Angus, Amanda Payne and Sophie Nedelec… following flag waving semaphore from Kathy Hinde, together, creating an immersive, spatialised resonant soundscape inspired by Bristol’s under-explored underwater worlds.
+At 4pm this subaquatic soundscape morphed into a live site specific performance inspired by listening to the underground resonant spaces of the river Frome, flowing under the city.
+A multi-layered, spatialised composition for brass, featuring Bristol musicians Liz Purnell, Pete Judge and James Gow, joined by Sam Underwood and Beck Baker (ORE) and Sophie Cooper, propelled by horn blowing rowers, Shirley Pegna, Claire Teasdale, Katherine Sydney, and Kamina Walton, with gonging paddlers, Ruth Essex, Vicki Angus, Amanda Payne and Sophie Nedelec… following flag waving semaphore from Kathy Hinde, together, creating an immersive, spatialised resonant soundscape inspired by Bristol’s under-explored underwater worlds.

-At sunset, when the tide is at its highest point of the day, lights will flicker onto the water of the Avon New Cut, close to the point where the Frome re-joins the tidal waters of the Avon from its underground passageway through the city.
-As the tide goes out, a film projection will gradually be revealed onto the mud banks.
-This 16mm film is created from particles, sediment and plant matter gathered from the whole length of the river frome and exposed onto celluloid film, developed using plants and water from the river.
+At sunset, when the tide was at its highest point of the day, lights started to flicker onto the water of the Avon cut, close to the point where the Frome re-joins the tidal waters of the Avon from its underground passageway through the city.
+As the tide retreated, a projection of River Traces was gradually be revealed onto the mud banks, a 16mm film created from particles, sediment and plant matter gathered from the whole length of the river frome and exposed onto celluloid film, developed using coffee, plants and water from the river.
 River Traces was created on a fellowship with South West Creative Technology Network in 2020.

 Additional thanks to Mike and Briony Pope and everyone at Cabot Cruising Club for allowing us to use the Lightship and pontoon at Bathurst Basin.